SG-WebDev/motion-pointer/README.md

 # motion-pointer

-Custom mouse cursor CSS &amp; JS library for fancy UX.
+Small custom mouse cursor CSS &amp; JS library for fancy UX.

 ## How to import